Transmission Line Projects

 Transmission lines are necessary to allow energy to flow from power plants to major substations.

 TEP is committed to strengthening the transmission system, which is the backbone of our electrical grid, and allows customers to power their homes and businesses.

-TEP is proposing to build a new 138-kilovolt (kV) substation at the northwest corner of North Harrison Road and East Speedway Boulevard that will help ensure continued reliability and satisfy customers' future energy needs.
+TEP has proposed building a new 138-kilovolt (kV) substation at the northwest corner of North Harrison Road and East Speedway Boulevard that will help ensure continued reliability and satisfy customers' future energy needs.